fractaledmind/fractaledmind.github.io/src/_posts/2023-09-10-enhancing-rails-sqlite-optimizing-compilation.md

 "--with-sqlite-cflags='-DSQLITE_DEFAULT_CACHE_SIZE=9999 -DSQLITE_DEFAULT_PAGE_SIZE=4444'"
 ```

+{:.notice}
-> **Note:** These values are for demonstration purposes only. _Do not_ copy this and run this in your project.
+**Note:** These values are for demonstration purposes only. _Do not_ copy this and run this in your project.
 I will provide an appropriate set of `CFLAGS` shortly.

 Running this command will create or update your project's `.bundler/config` file to include an option like so: